sjang1594/sjang1594.github.io/portfolio.md

 ## Education
 ---
 > May.2014 ~ May 2015 : University of Minnesota - Twin City
-> Biomedical Engineering (Not Completed)
 >
+> B.Bm.E. in Biomedical Engineering (Not Completed)
+>
 > Jan.2016 ~ Dec.2018 : University of Missouri/Washington University Joint Engineering
 >
-> B.S in Electrical Engineering (Emphasis on Signal Processing & Radar System) Minor in Computer Science and Mathematics
+> BSEE in Electrical Engineering (Emphasis on Signal Processing & Radar System) Minor in Computer Science and Mathematics

 > Jan.2020 ~ May.2021 : University of Missouri - Saint Louis
 >